comalle/Testing/README.md

 Note 5: Withwrite access, direct manipulation is perfectly fine.
 So, this could allow attackers to infiltrate a group by doing minor fixes, and then to scramble the code(to cause delays/just rollback the commit) or inject negative code as an attack.

-Note 6: Minor vulnerability with that someone could steal a computer and launch commits from there, likewise, as long as they can clone the branch, the may not need to even be a real user to make actual changes.
+Note 6: Minor vulnerability with that someone could steal a computer and launch commits from there, likewise, as long as they can clone the branch, the may not need to even be a real user to make actual changes (More of a github vulnerability).

+Note 7: